TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 Check your manufacturer's documentation to access the gateway logs on your gateway, which will help to diagnose the issue.

+## My gateway's packet forwarder logs show "ERROR: [main] failed to start the concentrator".

+This error indicates that there might be a hardware issue at the gateway level.
+It is recommended to contact the gateway manufacturer for further support in this case.

 ## When the connection on the main interface goes down, my gateway gets disconnected and it does not reconnect through the backup interface.

 Please try restarting your gateway's packet forwarder.